sommerc/trackpal/README.md

 ## Installation

 0. Install Anaconda Python (>=3.6) and create new environment

+From PyPi:

+1. `pip install trackpal`

+For development

 1. `git clone` this repostiory
 2. `cd trackpal`
 3. `pip install -e .`